microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 2) Driver passes Data Source to SDK
 3) SDK passes Data Source to the Custom Data Source
 4) Custom Data Source validates Data Source and sends plugin (compiled binaries) to SDK
-5) SDK creates default/custom tables based on the plugin logic
+5) plugins creates default/custom tables which the SDK dynamically sends to the Driver
 6) Driver displays visualized data for interaction and manipulation